President & CEO Press Release

-Epilepsy Foundation of San Diego Names Wendy Urushima-Conn as New Executive Director
+Epilepsy Foundation of San Diego Names Wendy Urushima-Conn as New President & CEO

 San Diego community leader to take helm of organization in advance of 20th annual Sharon’s Ride on March 31st

-SAN DIEGO – March 6, 2019 – The Epilepsy Foundation of San Diego County today announced that Wendy Urushima-Conn will serve as their new executive director.
+SAN DIEGO – March 6, 2019 – The Epilepsy Foundation of San Diego County today announced that Wendy Urushima-Conn will serve as their new President & CEO.
 In her role, Wendy will oversee the foundation’s mission to empower individuals and families impacted by epilepsy to overcome challenges through education, advocacy, counseling, resources and other supportive programs.

 “This is a very important time for the Epilepsy Foundation of San Diego County and I am excited to take on this leadership position in our community,” said Wendy, whose family has been personally touched by Epilepsy.
 “One out of 26 people in the community will have epilepsy and 1 out of 10 will have a seizure in their lifetime, so we have a tremendous opportunity this year to further grow the important work the foundation does for the 50,000 individuals affected by epilepsy in San Diego County.”